Pick a language to speakRight Arrow

 An educational destination all around, Queens is arguably more instructive for some language learners than others.

-Here are the most commonly spoken languages in Queens other than English, according to 2010 census data.
+Here are the most commonly spoken languages in Queens other than English, according to a survey collection taken from 2011 to 2015.

 Language Number Of Speakers Percentage Of Total